-- 8.2.9 Each control function should have the authority and independence necessary to be effective in fulfilling its duties and attaining its goals. - 8.2.10 The Board should set or approve the authority and responsibilities of each control function. - 8.2.11 The authority and responsibilities of each control function should be set out in writing and made part of or referred to in the governance
+- 8.3.6 The Board should approve the authority and responsibilities of each control function to allow each control function to have the authority and independence necessary to be effective. - 8.3.7 The authority and responsibilities of each control function should be set out in writing and made part of, or referred to in, the governance documentation of the insurer.
+The head of each control function should periodically review such document and submit suggestions for any changes to Senior Management and the Board for approval, where appropriate. - 8.3.8 A control function should be led by a person of appropriate level of authority.
+The head of the control function should not have operational business line responsibilities. - 8.3.9 Insurers should organise each control function and its associated reporting lines into the insurer's organisational structure in a manner that enables such function to operate and carry out their roles effectively.
+This includes direct access to the Board or the relevant Board committee. - 8.3.10 Notwithstanding the possibility for insurers to combine certain control functions, a control function should be sufficiently independent from Senior Management and from other functions to allow its staff to: - serve as a component of the insurer's checks and balances; - provide an objective perspective on strategies, issues, and potential violations related to their areas of responsibility; and - implement or oversee the implementation of corrective measures where necessary.

-- documentation of the insurer.
-The head of each control function should periodically review such document and submit suggestions for any changes to Senior Management and the Board for approval. - 8.2.12 Notwithstanding the possibility for insurers to combine certain control functions, as described in Guidance 8.2.8, a control function's independence from Senior Management and from other functions should be sufficient to allow its staff to: - serve as a further component of the insurer's checks and balances; - provide an objective perspective on strategies, issues, and potential violations related to their areas of responsibility; - implement or oversee the implementation of corrective measures where necessary. - 8.2.13 Each control function should avoid conflicts of interest.
-Where any conflicts remain and cannot be resolved with Senior Management, these should be brought to the attention of the Board for resolution. - 8.2.14 Each control function should have the authority to communicate on its own initiative with any employee and to have unrestricted access to such information as it needs to carry out its responsibilities.
-In addition, control functions should have appropriate access to Senior Management. - Board access and reporting by the control functions; Board assessment of control functions - 8.2.15 The Board should grant the head of each control function the authority and responsibility to report periodically to it or one of its committees.
-The Board should determine the frequency and depth of such reporting so as to permit timely and meaningful communication and discussion of material matters.
-The reporting should include, among other things: - information as to the function's strategy and longer term goals and the progress in achieving these; - annual or other periodic operational plans describing shorter term goals and the progress in achieving these; and - resources (such as personnel, budget, etc.), including an analysis on the adequacy of these resources. - 8.2.16 In addition to periodic reporting, the head of each control function should have the opportunity to communicate directly and to meet periodically (without the presence of management) with the chair of any relevant Board committee (e.g. Audit or Risk Committee) and/or with the Chair of the full Board.
+- 8.3.11 Each control function should avoid conflicts of interest.
+Where any conflicts remain and cannot be resolved with Senior Management, these should be brought to the attention of the Board for resolution. - 8.3.12 Each control function should have the authority to communicate on its own initiative with any employee and to have unrestricted access to information in any business unit that it needs to carry out its responsibilities.
+The control functions should have the right to conduct investigations of possible breaches and to request assistance from specialists within the insurer, e.g. legal and internal audit, or engage external specialists to perform the task.

-8.2.17 The Board should periodically assess the performance of each control function.
-This may be done by the full Board, by the Chair of the Board, by the committee of the Board to which the head of the control function reports, or by the Chair of such committee.
+The control functions should be free to report to Senior Management or the Board on any irregularities or possible breaches disclosed by its investigations, without fear of retaliation or disfavour from management.